software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 >
 > Come up with tasks for the fourth user story, "As a user I want to be able to delete a reading recommendation so that I can get rid of recommendations I don't need".
 Read the Product Owner's Sprint Planning description regarding the user story again and split it into small coding tasks.
 Take a look at the exercise 17 to get an idea what the implementation could look like.

+## GitHub issues

+[GitHub issues](https://docs.github.com/en/issues/tracking-your-work-with-issues/about-issues) are used to track ideas, feedback, tasks, or bugs for work on GitHub.
+Open source projects commonly use issues for feature suggestions and bug reports (something is not working as inteded).
+[Here](https://github.com/facebook/react/issues) is an example of issues in the React library's repository.
+We will use issues to organize our user stories, tasks and bug reports.

+Before we start creating issues, let's add some [labels](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/managing-labels) so that we can better organize our issues.
+Open your repository in GitHub and click the "Issues" tab.
+On the right, click the "Labels" button.
+Let's add the following labels by clicking the "New label" button:

+- "user story" label indicates that the issue is a user story
+- "task" label indicates that the issue is a task

+Then, let's create a label for each user story so that we can better organize the tasks.
+Create a label with a short description of each user story, for example "add recommendation" and "list recommendations".

 {: .important-title }

 > Exercise 13
 >
-> 1. Add these four user stories to the "Product Backlog" board as cards in Trello.
-The user stories should be initially in the "In sprint" list of the board.
+> Create the "user story", "task" labels and a label for each user story as described above.

+Now that we have the labels, let's create an issue for each user story.
+Click the "Issues" tab and click the green "New issue" button on the right.
+Set the issue title as "As a user I want to add a reading recommendation so that I can gather a collection of recommendations".
+With the description we can provide additional details if we can't fit everything in the title.
+On the right, click "Labels" and choose labels "user story" and "add recommendation", which indicate that this issue is related to a certain user story.
+Then, click "Projects" and choose "Product Backlog".
+This will add the issue to the Product Backlog project.
+Finally, click the "Submit a new issue" button to create the issue.

+Let's open the "Projects" tab and open the Sprint Backlog project.
+We should see that the issue we created is now in the project.
+We can move the issue to column by dragging the issue card.
+This will change the status of the issue.
+Let's move the issue we created to the "In Sprint" column, which indicates that this user story is in the current Sprint.

+{: .important-title }

+> Exercise 14
+>
+> Create an issue for each _user story_.
+Add a label "user story" and the user story's label for each issue.
+Add the issues to the Product Backlog project and move them to the "In Sprint" column.
 Make sure that the user stories are _prioritized_ (the "P" of DEEP).
-That is, they are listed in the order that the Product Owner described in the Sprint Planning.
+That is, they are listed in the project in the order that the Product Owner described in the Sprint Planning.

-> 2. Add the tasks to the "Sprint 1 Backlog" board as cards in Trello.
-The tasks should be initially in the "To do" list of the board.
+{: .important-title }

+{: .important-title }

+> Exercise 15
+>
+> Create an issue for each _task_.
+If the task description is long, use a short version of the description as the issue title and add the full description as the issue description.
+Add a label "task" and the task related user story's label for each issue.
+Add the issues to the Sprint 1 Backlog project and move them to the "Todo" column.

-> 3. Once you start working on task, assign the task to you.
-This can be done by first clicking on the card, then clicking the "Members" button below the "Add to card" and choosing your Trello account.
-A task can also have multiple members.
-The important thing is that each task that is not in the "To do" state should have at least one member assigned to it.
+Once you start working on task, _assign_ the task related issue to you.
+This can be done by opening the issue and clicking "Assignees" on the right.
+Then, choose your GitHub account from the dropdown menu.

+{: .note }
+> You can easily find the issues assigned to you by opening the "Issues" tab and choosing your GitHub account from the "Assignee" dropdown menu.

+When you complete a task, you should _close_ the task related issue.
+This can be done by opening the issue and clicking the "Close issue" button at the bottom of the page.

 {: .highlight }

 > While working on the tasks, keep the Sprint Backlog up-to-date:
 >
-> - When you start working on a task, mark it assigned to you and move it to the "In progress" state
+> - When you start working on a task, mark it assigned to you and move it to the "In progress" state in the project
-> - When you complete a task, move it to the "Done" state
+> - When you complete a task, move it to the "Done" state in the project.
+Also remember to _close_ the task related issue
 >
 > Use the Sprint Backlog to track the Sprint progress.
 Always start a team meeting by looking at the Sprint Backlog.

-{: .note }
+{: .highlight }

-> "What's the progress of user story X?".
-This is a common question that the Sprint backlog should answer with a quick glance.
-We should be able to quickly see what's the state of each task of a user story and who is working on each task.
-One way to specify the user story of a task is to add user story specific [label](https://blog.trello.com/taco-tuesdays-learning-to-love-labels) for each tasks in the Sprint Backlog.
-The label could have a short description of the user story, such as "Add recommendation" or "List recommendations".
+> Don't close the user story related issues before the Sprint Review.
+The Product Owner needs to accept the user stories before they are completed.

 ## Thymeleaf page layouts